opendoghuman/opendoghuman.github.io/index.md

+---
-Resources for dogs on how to teach your humans responsibility, agility and obedience.
+title: Resources for dogs on how to teach your humans responsibility, agility and obedience.
+header:
+  teaser: media/dog-human.jpg
+---

 I am Loki, an amateur human trainer, collecting resources, tips and tricks on how to make your biped human a success, so you are not embarassed walking him and showing them off to your friends in the neighbourhood.